The Haunted Palace

 - The Safe Room: A hardened command center for monitoring the entire property, coordinating defenses, and accessing the armory

 Cyber Command runs autonomously now, presumably following its original instructions.
 But some of its behavior has become... erratic.
 Beyond what you'd expect from standard residence security.
-The Ring still pulses, day and night, even though no one is there to watch it.
+Skeptics wonder if it's gone crazy.
+Others speculate there's a broader motive, intent, and interest that Cyber Command has beyond securing and maintaining the residence.

 Orbital surveillance reveals more questions than answers